Robinson Crusoe

 Approx. 140,000 words

-The stranded Earthling calls for help, but actor Paul Mantee does not phone in his part for the 1964 film.
+The stranded Earthling calls from Mars, but actor Paul Mantee does not phone in his part.

 A future adventure

-Robinson Crusoe on Mars (1964): Director Byron Haskin; writers John C. Higgins, Ib Melchior; featuring Paul Mantee, Victor Lundin, Adam West
+Robinson Crusoe on Mars (1964): Film, 110 minutes; director Byron Haskin; writers John C. Higgins, Ib Melchior; featuring Paul Mantee, Victor Lundin, Adam West

 Just the title, Robinson Crusoe on Mars, and you know this has got to be a bit of a joke.
 And this 1964 movie is indeed laughable.
 But not all bad.